LibraryCarpentry/lc-compendium-packaging/episodes/01-packaging.md

 This folder should include **processing scripts** used to transform input data into analysis data files, analysis scripts used to generate results presented in the final report/article, and **data appendix scripts** used to produce results presented in the appendix of the final report/article.

-To help achieve (almost) one-click reproducibility, the TIER Protocol also recommends a master script file, or **main script file**, (see [Episode 3: Code Inspection]() in Lesson 3: Reproducibility Assessment of the CuRe Curriculum) that runs all of the scripts in the proper order with as little human intervention as possible beyond executing the main script to produce the results presented in the report/article and the appendix.
+To help achieve (almost) one-click reproducibility, the TIER Protocol also recommends a master script file, or **main script file**, (see [Episode 3: Code Inspection](https://curating4reproducibility.org/cure-carpentry-03-assessing/) in Lesson 3: Reproducibility Assessment of the CuRe Curriculum) that runs all of the scripts in the proper order with as little human intervention as possible beyond executing the main script to produce the results presented in the report/article and the appendix.

 **`Output/`**

 This folder should contain **results files** that include the figures, tables, and any other results presented in the final report/article as well as **data appendix output files** that include the figures tables and any other outputs presented in the appendix of the final report/article.

-Learn more about the TIER Protocol here:
+**Learn more about the TIER Protocol here:**
 [https://www.projecttier.org/](https://www.projecttier.org/)

 It is the rare researcher who routinely keeps their compendium files in a neat folder structure like the one suggested by the TIER Protocol.
 More often, files are delivered in a single folder with little information on what each file contains.
 The next challenge will give you a chance to transform a collection of files into an organized research compendium.

-> ## TIER(s) of Joy
+> ## Exercise: TIER(s) of Joy
 >
 > As this episode explained, organizing files in a logical manner supports reproducibility by making it more evident the purpose of each file and the relationships among them.
 This is useful during curation for reproducibility workflows that require understanding of the analytical workflow in order to re-execute the analysis to confirm reproducibility of results.
 >